duweri/challenge-05/README.md

 # challenge-05 - Workday schedule
-This week I had to develop some starter code and make a planner that allowd you to write things and save it to local storage GIVEN I am using a daily planner to create a schedule WHEN I open the planner
+This week I had to develop some starter code and make a planner that allowed you to write things and save them to local storage
+USER STORY:
+AS AN employee with a busy schedule
+I WANT to add important events to a daily planner
+SO THAT I can manage my time effectively

+ACCEPTANCE CRITERIA:
+GIVEN I am using a daily planner to create a schedule WHEN I open the planner
 THEN the current day is displayed at the top of the calendar